 The team followed the two-part drug story with another milestone by introducing readers to John Stewart, one of the few characters of color who didn’t have “Black” in their superhero name.
 In Green Lantern #87 Guy Gardner, Hal Jordan’s back up, was seriously injured and the Guardians called for a new ring bearer to be chosen.
 The duty falls to unemployed architect John Stewart who refuses to wear a mask to conceal his identity.

 In 1976 DC Comics would re-light the central power battery and re-start publication of a regular Green Lantern series.
 Picking up where he left off writer Denny O’Neil would team with Mike Grell on issue 90 before eventually turning the series over to Len Wein and then to Marv Wolfman.

-The Bronze Age was perhaps the hardest on Guy Gardner, who had been sidelined to create a role for John Stewart who went on to co-star with Hal Jordan on the main title as each would take turns being “the” Green Lantern of Sector 2814 for the duration of the Bronze Age.
-Guy on the other hand went from bad to worse, eventually becoming trapped in the Phantom Zone being tortured by General Zod while his girlfriend hooked up with Hal Jordan.
-The damage done to Gardner would leave the character brain damaged and in a comatose state for some time.
+The Bronze Age was perhaps the hardest on Guy Gardner, who had been sidelined to create a role for John Stewart.
+Stewart went on to co-star alongside Hal Jordan on the main title as each would take turns being “the” Green Lantern of Sector 2814 for the duration of the Bronze Age.
+Guy on the other hand went from bad to worse, eventually becoming trapped in the Phantom Zone, being tortured by General Zod while his girlfriend hooked up with Hal Jordan.
+The damage done to Gardner would leave the character brain-damaged and in a comatose state for some time.